Karthik-K-lab/fake-news-backend/README.md

 The model is stored in huggingface and then the backend is run online on Render, and then the frontend is hosted on Vercel.

 The final hosted model is online, and the link is https://fake-news-frontend-murex.vercel.app ,thou it is running on free services, there might be delays or limit to my usage.
+Also while giving the input try it in a more of a news report style or more of a journal style to get the results as real.

 But until then everyone can try it out, hope you enjoy it.